 I made the mistake of telling him that I was thinking of taking a course in self-publishing.
 "How much does that cost?" he asked. "£150", I replied, whereupon he scoffed and said, "I've got all the software, I can do it for you."
 He didn't seem to understand that I wanted to learn how to do it myself, not meekly hand my book over to him so he could do it for me.

 Oh, damn it.
-I'll put myself on the course, anyway, though it does mean trekking into two on two consecutive Saturdays - when there are usually engineering works on the tube lines.
+I'll put myself on the course, anyway, though it does mean trekking into town on two consecutive Saturdays - when there are usually engineering works on the tube lines.
 Hmm.
 Maybe I won't, then.
 Defeated again!

 2 days ago